Parsl/parslguts/taskpath.rst

 This is nothing fancy: there's a config in my preferred style, with almost every parameter getting a suitable default value.
 All that is changed is to use the High Throughput Executor, rather than the default (and boring) Thread Pool Executor.

 I'm going to ignore quite a lot, though: the startup/shutdown process (what happens with parsl.load() and what happens at the end of the ``with`` block); I'm going to defer batch system interactions to the `blocks chapter <blocks>`, and this example avoids many of Parsl's workflow features which I will cover in the `task elaboration chapter <elaborating>`.

+I'm going to call the Unix/Python process where this code runs, the user workflow process.
+There will be quite a lot of other processes involved, which I will cover as needed.

 .. index:: python_app, Python apps, decorators, apps; python